jackokring/agon-forth/fof/README.md

 Run (compile and/or interpret) the source file that is selected by OPEN.

+`ED`

+Edit the source file selected by OPEN.
+Leave the editor by pressing the ESC key.
+In fact the editor can edit any ASCII text files, not just FORTH sources.
+In principle you can edit this README.md file.
+The editor will not start unless fof is loaded using `load bin/fof.bin` in low memory.

 `FLOAD <name>`

 Load the spacified file into memory and immediately run it.
 This is equivalent